ihmeuw/vivarium_research/docs/source/models/risk_attributable_causes/protein_energy_malnutrition/index.rst

 deficiencies" that is split into *PEM* and *Other Nutritional Deficiencies* that estimates PEM mortality.
 Nonfatal PEM cases are modelled independently, using the case definition moderate and severe acute malnutrition, defined in terms of weight-for-height Z-scores (WHZ).
-All PEM cases are attributed to the GBD Child Growth Failure risk factor, which is not detailed here.
-We include specifics on the PEM cause models below.
+All PEM cases are attributed to the :ref:`GBD Child Growth Failure risk factor <risk_exposure_child_growth_failure>`.
+We include specifics on
+the PEM cause models below.
 [GBD-2019-Capstone-Appendix-Wasting]_, p789.

 PEM Fatal Model